morganmcg1/xlsr_finetune/README.md

 pip install git+https://github.com/morganmcg1/xlsr_finetune.git
 ```

-## How to use

-Coming soon...

 ## Contributing

-To contribute, make sure you have the latest version of nbdev installed
+To contribute, make sure you have the latest version of nbdev installed and read the `CONTRIBUTING.md` file